 The Strategy

 The founder, Adina Bar-Chaim, understood that in order to improve the socioeconomic condition of the Haredi population, and raise its social status in Israeli society, improving employment opportunities had to be developed.
-It required better, more accessible higher educational opportunities.
+To accomplish this, required better, more accessible higher educational opportunities.
 Since non-religious higher education or any academic training is considered impermissible in the Haredi community, Adina used her political connections, as the daughter of an eminent Rabbi, in order to launch her quiet revolution, to remove these obstacles to higher education slowly and respectfully from within.

 Adina’s solution was to establish an academic college that meets the highest academic standards that uses the knowledge, experience and personnel of the best Israeli universities, but at the same time, caters for the special needs of the ultra-Orthodox community.
 She has achieved this with the blessings (literally) of the most prominent and respected leaders of this, her own community, and the college provides its services in the most nonthreatening and accessible way, and at minimal cost to the students.
-Adina also expanded the possible career choices for Haredi women; where once teaching was so popular a career choice for haredi women, now a number of practical and professional subjects are offered (Ashoka, 2011).
+Adina also expanded the possible career choices for Haredi women; where once teaching was so popular a career choice for Haredi women, now a number of practical and professional subjects are offered (Ashoka, 2011).

-Believing in social change rather than charity; and finding practical solutions as opposed to waiting for “help from heaven or other quarters”, Adina created an institution for ultra-Orthodox women, and could eventually serve as a possible bridge to the rest of society, a gateway for inclusion, self-esteem, and better socioeconomic conditions.
+Believing in social change rather than charity; and finding practical solutions as opposed to waiting for “help from heaven or other quarters”, Adina created an institution for ultra-Orthodox women, that could eventually serve as a possible bridge to the rest of society, a gateway for inclusion, self-esteem, and better socioeconomic conditions.

 The Haredi College for Women

 The Haredi College for Women is Israel’s first college suitable for the demands of the Haredi Orthodox women.
 It was opened by Mrs. Adina Bar Shalom, daughter of Rabbi Ovadia Yosef, the spiritual leader of the Sephardic Orthodox party in Israel.
 It provides Haredi women with education and a future of economic capability and civic participation.
-The college comprise of 1,100 students and offers degrees such as social work, psychology, computer programming, educational counseling, speech pathology, health sciences, and medical laboratory science.
+The college is comprised of 1,100 students and offers degrees such as social work, psychology, computer programming, educational counseling, speech pathology, health sciences, and medical laboratory science.

 By creating the first structure in which ultra-orthodox women (and recently, men) are able to acquire academic qualifications and professional skills in harmony with their identities and traditions, Mrs. Adina Bar Shalom is not only contributing to their economic well-being, but also opening doors to inclusion and improved status within larger Israeli society (MCY, 2011).

 Some of the programs offered in the Haredi College are in the areas of services within the Haredi community.
-These programs were planned with the purpose of the students giving back to the community from which come.
+These programs were planned with the purpose of the students giving back to the community from which they come.
 Since they understand the background, value system, the needs and concerns of their own community and also are more likely to trust professionals of their own community.

 Mechina (College Prep Course)